DiSSCo/dissco-elixir/README.md

 ## Data Landscape

-Buildig the [DiSSCo knowledge graph](https://alexhardisty.wordpress.com/2019/07/25/building-the-dissco-knowledge-graph/) (by Alex Hardisty)
+Building the [DiSSCo knowledge graph](https://alexhardisty.wordpress.com/2019/07/25/building-the-dissco-knowledge-graph/) (by Alex Hardisty)

 The (digital) fate of a small marine worm (based on the above knowledge graph).